Israeli troops kill three Palestinians in West Bank, Gaza

 Earlier on Friday, Israeli officials said a Palestinian gunman fired at a checkpoint on the northern West Bank boundary, causing no casualties, and was then shot by guards and fled.

-The United States, the European Union and the United Nations have expressed concern about the rising death toll, urging both sides to apply restraint, while also recognizing Israel's right to self-defense in the face of the street attacks.
+The United States, the European Union and the United Nations have expressed concern about the rising death toll, urging both sides to apply restraint, while also recognising Israel's right to self-defence in the face of the street attacks.

 (Reporting by Ali Sawafta, Nidal al-Mughrabi and Luke Baker; Writing by Dan Williams; Editing by Mark Trevelyan, Larry King)